-Educators in the classroom create and are responsible for the learning environment where learners will learn English.
+Educators in the classroom create and are responsible for the learning environment where learners will learn their subject.
 This means actively considering the diverse set of learning needs that will confront them.
-For example, creating an environment that the dyslexic learner will be able to learn effectively in will mean understanding the relationship between the depths of the orthography of the English language (i.e. its complexity and the propensity for breaking its own language rules) and how this may result in challenges in some aspects of a dyslexic learner's attainment.
-Educators need to consider whether the repertoire of learning and teaching approaches they use will deliver the aims and purposes of the LOF so that they are accessible to all learners.
+Educators need to consider whether the repertoire of learning and teaching approaches they use will deliver the aims and purposes of the LOF so they are accessible to all learners.